 Fire Fighting and Personal Survival are physically demanding and require a good level of fitness.
-We recommend that all customers complete an ENG1 medical or equivalent medical before enrolling onto this course.
+We recommend that all customers complete an ENG1 medical or equivalent medical before enrolling on this course.
 If you have concerns over your fitness then please contact Flying Fish.

-The course is made up of classroom based theory sessions and practical training exercises.
-This course is fun, action packed and a very enjoyable six days.
-The topics and qualifications covered are:
+The STCW Basic Safety Training course is made up of classroom-based theory sessions and practical training exercises.
+This course is fun, action-packed, and a very enjoyable six days.
+The itinerary is as follows:

 STCW Fire Prevention and Fire Fighting (STCW A-VI/1-2)

-This practival 2.5 day course gives you the knowledge and skills needed to use fire fighting equipment, fire extinguishers and breathing apparatus to reduce a fire to a safe and controlled state.
+This practical 2.5-day course gives you the knowledge and skills needed to use fire fighting equipment, fire extinguishers, and breathing apparatus to reduce a fire to a safe and controlled state.

 STCW Personal Safety and Social Responsibilities (STCW A-VI/1-4)